 Geothermal areas are commonly close to the edges of continental plates.
 New Zealand’s location on an active plate boundary (between the Indo-Australian and Pacific Plates) has resulted in numerous geothermal systems and a world-class geothermal energy resource.

-In 2014, geothermal generation overtook natural gas as the second largest source of electricity (17%), after hydro (60%).
-Geothermal’s base load role also helps stabilise system dispatch during periods of weather variability (affecting hydro, solar and wind).
+The base load character of geothermal electricity generation also helps stabilise system dispatch during periods of weather variability (affecting hydro, solar and wind)

 |Plant Name||Current Owner||Commissioning Date||Installed Capacity (MWe)||Cumulative Capacity (MWe)|